kemapak/code-kitchen/src/cross-domain-communication/README.md

 parent.displayMessage(value + ' - Same domain can access parent directly, [' + domain + ']');
 ```

-You can also send message if you either in the same, sub or any other domain vai Browser Messaging API.
+You can also send message if you either in the same, sub or any other domain via Browser Messaging API.
 As long as
 you set the CORS correctly on your server.
 In our case `express server`.

 ```